 Global Mining Company

-Restructuring resource capability pools and project demand for maximum value
+Restructuring resource capability pools and structuring project demand reduced project resource cost by 32%

 In addition, the client was considering outsourcing its entire project capability to improve project execution outcomes and better value (benefit) realisation.
 However, business lines argued that this costly option removed their direct access to project capability and were doubtful that one outsourcing company had the sophistication and bandwidth to manage the entire portfolio of projects.

-As far as the business was concerned, the entire project demand process appeared woefully inefficient.
-The project environment appeared to be poor value for money and far from transparent.
+As far as the business was concerned, the entire project demand process appeared woefully inefficient; the project environment appeared to be poor value for money and far from transparent and projects delivered less than scoped and cost more than agreed.

-Discovery revealed just three unique project environment dysfunctions, mostly to do with how the project environment was structured:
+Analysis revealed just three unique project environment capability challenges, mostly to do with how the project environment was structured:

 As with all lean transformations, these process improvements alone were not sufficient.